 The reported mass range of a neutrino is 0.04 to 2.5 electron volts.

-To put this in perspective, we can compare it to the electric energy of a photon in the visible part of the electromagnetic spectrum, as shown in Figure 10.
+To put this in perspective, we can compare the energy equivalent of this mass to the electric energy of a photon in the visible part of the electromagnetic spectrum, as shown in Figure 10.

 Fig. 10